kitnil/awesome/README.md

 - [hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [eat_tensorflow2_in_30_days](https://github.com/lyhue1991/eat_tensorflow2_in_30_days) - Tensorflow2.0 🍎🍊 is delicious, just eat it! 😋😋
 - [diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
+- [RedELK](https://github.com/outflanknl/RedELK) - Red Team's SIEM - tool for Red Teams used for tracking and alarming about Blue Team activities as well as better usability in long term operations.
 - [zabbix-dnscheck](https://github.com/nobodysu/zabbix-dnscheck) - External check for monitoring host's dns entries without access to the server.
 Supports A, AAAA, PTR, MX and TXT records.
 With LLD and bulk data sending.
 - [awesome-italy-events](https://github.com/ildoc/awesome-italy-events) - Curated list of tech related events in Italy
 - [awesome-scoop](https://github.com/tapannallan/awesome-scoop) - A collection of awesome resources for the scoop package manager for windows